 (Much thanks to the people at neverwinter uncensored for this information which I have shamelessly copied and pasted from here.
 You should totally read it.)

 For me, it states (I think I did it correctly) that I should have 640 extra points in my crit over my power.
 This is a good place to start, but, with rogues, you have the added advantage of critical striking automatically every attack you deal from stealth.
 This makes optimization a bit more complicated.
 For the rotation I use, most of my encounter powers are delt from stealth and crit automatically.
 However, most of the damage I do comes from duellist flurry which takes longer to perform than stealth lasts.
 Duellist flurry also hits a bunch of times for smaller damage (as compared to at wills of other classes).
-You definately want to maximize your crit chances, but I’ve found that if you can maintain a crit chance of around 90%, where 9 out of 10 DF hits crit, you aren’t losing much in the way of damage.
+You definately want to maximize your crit chances, but I’ve found that if you can maintain a crit chance of around 85%-90%, where 9 out of 10 DF hits crit, you aren’t losing much in the way of damage.
 Also, in that last stretch to get from 90% to 100% in crit, you end up sacrificing a lot of resources better spent in power where you can get a lot more bang for your buck.
 Remember, for every 400 points you put into power, you do 1% more base damage.
 That’s also why the ratio of 2:1 power to crit, as you are gearing up, is more effective than going for straight crit to 80-90% right out of the gate.

-The defensive stats you want to work on is life steal (to about 20%)> hit points > defense> deflect
+The defensive stats you want to work on is life steal (to about 20%)> Deflect > Hit Points > Defense

 Life steal is our main defensive stat.
 Many of our attacks hit multiple times which give us a better chance to proc life steal.
 It won’t help you if you are killed in one shot, but when your soul forged enchantment pops you back up, you’ll heal back up fast.

-Hit points are the best way to head off death in PVE.
-Our defense isn’t really easy to stack and, although deflect is good with 75% of the damage blocked, you have to sacrifice a lot to get that high enough to make a big difference especially considering I use impossible to catch (more on this later).
-There is also a lot of research out there (mostly by thefabricant, thank you!) that shows in PVE defense is better to stack than deflect.
+Our defense isn’t really easy to stack and there is a lot of research out there (mostly by @thefabricant , thank you!) that shows in PVE defense is better to stack than deflect.
 However, for most classes, deflect is only at 50% severity.
 For rogues, it’s 75%.
 Furthermore, we start out pretty close to 25% deflect to begin with.
 That makes points put into deflect more effective.
 Hit points are also nice so that you have a little more life to absorb the hits.
 When you think about it, it makes sense when a lot of the armor looks like a nightgown with a big crotch flap, or a skirt and a bikini top.

 “Damn you frost goblins!!!”